 I’m Tania Rascia, a web designer/developer from Chicago.
 I started designing websites for fun back in 1998, and it became my primary hobby throughout adolescence.
 In an unexpected twist, I went to culinary school and worked as professional chef for 8 years.
 After some introspection, I embarked on a career change into web development in 2014.

 I use this website to document and share everything I learn.
 My goal is to create concise, easy-to-follow guides for beginner/intermediate developers that make no assumptions, list all prerequisites, and have clear, attainable goals.
 I’ve also written for Digital Ocean and SitePoint.

 I strongly believe in being the change I wish to see in the world (and internet), which is why you’ll see no ads, popups, or sponsorships on my site.
 I have a lot planned for the future, so I encourage you to join my email list or connect with me on GitHub and/or Twitter.

-I speak Spanish, sing and play accordion, play volleyball, and love to travel as much as I can (hoping for 30 countries by 30!)
+I speak Spanish, sing and play accordion, play volleyball, and love to travel and backpack as much as I can.

 What I’m doing now